cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 </HighlightBox>

-For creating a proposal we can use the following interactive command:
+For creating a proposal, we can use the following interactive command:

 ```sh
 $ simd tx gov draft-proposal